-With the amount of personal finance apps and investing tools available today, it’s not easy to determine which are the best ones to manage your money and investments.
+With the amount of personal finance software and investing tools available today, it’s not easy to determine which are the best ones to manage your money and investments.
 So we’ve created this simple list as a shortcut for your budgeting needs.

 And we not only share the best ones, but we explain why we view them as the top in their industry.

 This is of course from our perspective, personal experiences, and time spent testing out each app.